MILAN // A PHOTO JOURNAL

 Norwegian Presence and their JOIN exhibition was impressive in its simplicity.
 By focusing on Norwegian contemporary design, crafts and high-quality manufacture they got well deserved attention in Milan.
 The new Norwegian brand Krafted (above and below) was launched this week and exhibited a wide range of furniture and interior objects at Norwegian Presence.
 Lars Ernst Hole (Hole Design) is the creative mind behind Krafted.
 Looking forward for more!

 Last but not least, a shot from Louis Poulsen at the fair.
-I wish I had the chance to visit before before their exhibition was filled with people, it was so very beautiful.
-The lamp OE Quasi by Olafur Eliasson was the most exciting news from the Danish brand – I´ll show you the lamp and other news launched this week in a bit.
+I wish I had the chance to visit before their exhibition was filled with people, it was so very beautiful.
+The lamp OE Quasi by Olafur Eliasson was the most exciting news from the Danish brand.